-We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary.

-We are also implementing an Accessibility Plan 2023 - 2026 designed to: increase the extent to which pupils with more complex SEND can participate in the curriculum; improve the physical environment and; improve the availability of accessible information to families of SEND pupils.
+- We ensure equality of access for all pupils to a broad and balanced curriculum, removing barriers to participation where necessary. - We are also implementing an Accessibility Plan 2011-14 designed to: increase the extent to which pupils with disability can participate in the curriculum; improve the physical environment and; improve the availability of accessible information to disabled pupils.

-Positive Action
+ositive Action